-- (a) Upratings and Upgradings shall meet the following requirements: - (1) Shall only be performed on polyethylene or coated and cathodically protected steel Pipelines. - (2) Shall not be permitted where the pressure will be increased from Low Pressure to High Pressure, unless approved by the GPSU in writing. - (3) Shall not be permitted where Service Lines are located inside a building, unless approved by the GPSU in writing. - (4) Prior to the uprating or Upgrading: - (A) Each Operator shall ensure, through system modelling, that adequate pressure(s) will be maintained in the adjacent Pipeline(s) after isolation of the Pipeline undergoing uprating or Upgrading. - (B) All customers served by the Pipeline(s) undergoing the uprating or Upgrading shall be provided notification. - (C)A leakage survey shall be performed on the Pipeline(s) undergoing uprating or Upgrading not later than 30 calendar days after the first incremental pressure increase. - (D) All leaks on the Pipeline(s) undergoing the uprating or Upgrading shall be repaired. - (5) Any Service Regulator found functioning improperly pursuant to 49 CFR 192.557(b)(6), as amended from time to time, shall be remediated prior to providing service to the customer. - (6) Pressure shall be monitored in each adjacent Pipeline to ensure that adequate pressure is maintained.
+- (a) Upratings and Upgradings shall meet the following requirements: - (1) Shall only be performed on polyethylene or coated and cathodically protected steel Pipelines. - Shall not be permitted where the pressure will be increased from Low Pressure to High Pressure, unless approved by the GPSU in writing. - (3) Shall not be permitted where Service Lines are located inside a building, unless approved by the GPSU in writing. - Prior to the uprating or Upgrading:

+(feet)

+200 to <1,000

+1,000 to <2,500

+2,500 to 5,000

+- (A) Each Operator shall ensure, through system modelling, that adequate pressure(s) will be maintained in the adjacent Pipeline(s) after isolation of the Pipeline undergoing uprating or Upgrading. - (B) All customers served by the Pipeline(s) undergoing the uprating or Upgrading shall be provided notification.

-^{} A leakage survey shall be conducted between 3 and 14 calendar days after the Pipeline is pressurized with Gas.
+\ A leakage survey shall be conducted between 3 and 14 calendar days after the Pipeline is pressurized with Gas.

-- (7) The MAOP in the Pipeline(s) undergoing the uprating shall be the highest pressure obtained at the approximate system endpoint(s) or Gas flow null point(s).
+- (C) A leakage survey shall be performed on the Pipeline(s) undergoing uprating or Upgrading not later than 30 calendar days after the first incremental pressure increase. - (D) All leaks on the Pipeline(s) undergoing the uprating or Upgrading shall be repaired. - (5) Any Service Regulator found functioning improperly pursuant to 49 CFR 192.557(b)(6), as amended from time to time, shall be remediated prior to providing service to the customer. - (6) Pressure shall be monitored in each adjacent Pipeline to ensure that adequate pressure is maintained. - (7) The MAOP in the Pipeline(s) undergoing the uprating shall be the highest pressure obtained at the approximate system endpoint(s) or Gas flow null point(s).
 The approximate system endpoint(s) or Gas flow null point(s) shall be determined by system modeling.
-For Upgradings, the highest pressure obtained shall be no more than one pound per square inch gauge less than the MAOP. - (8) Leakage surveys shall begin immediately and be completed not later than 8 hours after each incremental pressure increase. - (9) All Grade 1 Leaks and Grade 2 Leaks on the Pipeline(s) undergoing the uprating or Upgrading shall be repaired prior to the next incremental pressure increase.
+For Upgradings, the highest pressure obtained shall be no more than three pounds per square inch gauge less than the MAOP. - (8) Leakage surveys shall begin immediately and be completed not later than 8 hours after each incremental pressure increase. - (9) All Grade 1 Leaks and Grade 2 Leaks on the Pipeline(s) undergoing the uprating or Upgrading shall be repaired prior to the next incremental pressure increase.
 All leaks on the Pipeline(s) undergoing the uprating or Upgrading shall be repaired no later than 72 hours after completion of the leakage survey associated with the final pressure increase. - (10) An additional leakage survey of the Pipeline(s) undergoing the uprating or Upgrading shall be performed no sooner than 24 hours and no later than 7 calendar days after completion of the leakage survey associated with the final pressure increase. - (b) Upgradings shall follow the uprating requirements found in 49 CFR 192, Subpart K, as amended from time to time, unless approved by the GPSU in writing.